NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/One-Shots/Pairaka (One-Shot #4).md

 abilities_mid:
   - name: ""
   - name: "Hatred of Red"
     desc: "  Pairakas hate the color red.
 They won't wear the color or willingly enter any place painted red.
-Given a choice, they'll attack a creature wearing red first.\nIf barred from expressing their displeasure toward the color by force or some magical effect, they take 2d6 mental damage at the end of their turn."
+Given a choice, they'll attack a creature wearing red first.\n\nIf barred from expressing their displeasure toward the color by force or some magical effect, they take 2d6 mental damage at the end of their turn."

 attacks:
   - name: ""